 - 1. Defects are superficial and have no effect on the structural capacity of the element.
 Decay, insect infestation, cracks, splits, or checks may exist. - 2.
 Length of culvert that has been replaced, repaired, patched, or plated. - 3.
 Length of culvert with structural defects.
 The defects do not significantly affect structural capacity.
 Deficiencies do not warrant analysis, but may require repairs.
-Typically, locations in a load path with a 11⁄2" to 3" shell thickness are marked with a YELLOW TAG. - 4.
+Typically, locations in a load path with a shell thickness greater than or equal to 11⁄2" are marked with a YELLOW TAG. - 4.
 Length of culvert affected by damage in locations or quantity and has reduced the structural capacity of the element or the bridge.
 Structural analysis is warranted or has determined repairs are essential to restore the structural capacity of the culvert.
 Structural deficiencies are not limited to: distortion, deflection, roadway settlement, or misalignment of the barrel.
 Typically, locations in a load path with less than a 11⁄2" shell thickness are marked with a RED TAG.